-What Makes an 'Autistic Burnout' Different From a Regular Burnout?
+What Makes an ‘Autistic Burnout’ Different From a Regular Burnout?

 Not Every Autistic Person is a ‘Savant.’
 But the Stereotype Has Significant Mental Health Costs.

-But taking a break to recover from an autistic burnout isn’t easy — autistic burnouts can last for years, and are often a combination of a multitude of triggers, and since it’s not possible for most of us to go on a reptilian hibernation for months on end, given that we’re constrained to earn a living to sustain ourselves and even interact socially to meet basic needs, at times.
-Additionally, not knowing how long to pause, and what can be a potential trigger that worsens the burnout, adds to the challenge of hitting pause and taking a breath till one feels better.
+But taking a break to recover from an autistic burnout isn’t easy.
+Autistic burnouts can last for years, and are often a combination of a multitude of triggers; since it’s not possible for most of us to go on a reptilian hibernation for months on end, given that we’re not only constrained to earn a living to sustain ourselves, but also interact socially to meet basic needs, at times.
+In addition, not knowing how long to pause and what can be a potential trigger that could worsen the burnout, further complicates the challenge of hitting pause and taking a breath till one feels better.

-Increased sensitivity to sensory stimuli might mean that the activities one enjoyed once — like watching a movie, gaming at an arcade, or simply, going for nature walks — can suddenly become overwhelming, often leaving one with barely any avenue for recreation.
-Not only that, but enhanced struggles with socializing and communication that autistic burnouts can induce, also means that hanging out with friends and family can begin to take a toll on one’s mental health.
+Increased sensitivity to sensory stimuli might mean that the activities one enjoyed once — like watching a movie, gaming at an arcade, or simply, going for nature walks — can suddenly become overwhelming, often leaving them with barely any avenue for recreation.
+Not only that, but enhanced struggles with socializing and communication that autistic burnouts can induce, also mean that hanging out with friends and family can begin to take a toll on one’s mental health.
 Things that can help one cope with a workplace burnout, then, don’t work for recovery from an autistic burnout.
-Despite choosing a less-taxing career, I never accounted for my sensory or social triggers.
+When I chose a less-taxing career to allow myself to heal, it never occurred to me to account for my sensory and social triggers.
 In fact, I was advised that socializing and putting myself out there would help me deal with the depression that had accompanied my burnout.
 I did exactly that, until I was so drained that I had neither a job, nor the energy to hunt for one actively, and felt I was good for nothing while drowning in debt.

 The lack of awareness about neurodivergence, in general, among mental health professionals doesn’t help matters either. “[My] burnout ha[s] gone untreated for so long that I am now living in a perpetual state of exhaustion; burnout has become part of my ‘normal’ functioning now.
 My mental and physical health is suffering, and my morale is low, yet I have been existing in this way for so long that I am desensitized to the emotional and sensory pain I am constantly experiencing.
 My attitude has become more pessimistic, and although I am managing to survive each day, I am no longer thinking about my future plans.
 I may need to seek out professional help to disrupt the burnout cycle,” Bilodeau added.

 Autistic burnout, essentially, results from the constant pressure to succeed in the neurotypical world and achieve the same things as neurotypical people — coupled with a lack of support from family and society.
-Unfortunately, this encapsulates the everyday experience of most autistic individuals, making an autistic burnout almost inevitable.
+Unfortunately, this encapsulates the everyday experience of most autistic individuals, making burnouts almost inevitable for most autistic people.
 It is, in essence, a debilitating experience, and requires a healthy support system — so one can seek accommodations, take time off, and get support from family and friends — to recover.
 But in the ableist world that we live in, those can be difficult to come by.